-Operating a yard ramp is easy.
-To position it, simply move it up against a loading dock or a semi trailer.
-Key aspects of yard ramp operation are: offloading, moving, positioning, securing, using, storing, and onloading.
-Yard ramps were designed to be used with forklifts and one is integral to the operation of your yard ramp.
+Setting up and operating a portable yard ramp can seem straightforward, but it’s worth taking a moment to review best practices to ensure safe and efficient operation.
+Key aspects of safe yard ramp operation are: offloading, moving, positioning, securing, using, storing, and onloading.
+Yard ramps were designed to be used with forklifts, so having access to one is integral to the operation of your yard ramp.

 A nylon sling of at least 96″ in length is recommended.
 The sling may be either the “2-Eye” or “Endless” configuration.
 A minimum capacity of 10,000 lbs for the “basket method” of lifting is recommended.

-Push both tines of the forklift as close to the center of the forklift as possible.
-Position the forklift forks above the ramp.
-Feed the sling through the side mounted lifting lug and position one loop of the sling over each fork within 24 inches of the forklift carriage, thus creating a basket lift.
+Position both tines of the forklift as close to the center of the forklift as possible.
+Place the forklift forks above the ramp.
+Feed the sling through the side-mounted lifting lug and position one loop of the sling over each fork within 24 inches of the forklift carriage, thus creating a basket lift.
 Lift the yard ramp until it clears the floor of the trailer by a few inches.
 Move away from the trailer and lower the ramp to the ground.

 The safety chains are used to secure the ramp.
-Two chains are located in the front of the ramp and should be chained to the dock or semi trailer.
+Two chains are located in the front of the ramp and should be chained to the dock or semi-trailer.
+Each chain should loop around a fixture like a bollard, and then be secured in place using the snap hook.
 The chains will allow for vertical movement but keep the horizontal position fixed.
 Attach the chains before releasing the forks and removing the ramp clamp.

 To store the yard ramp:

-Ramps are loaded on a flatbed to be shipped to their destination.
-One or two yard ramps can be loaded on to the flatbed.
+Mobile yard amps are loaded on a flatbed to be shipped to their destination.
+One or two yard ramps can be loaded onto the flatbed.
 Ramps can be loaded horizontally or vertically.
-If loaded horizontally only one yard ramp can be loaded.
+If loaded horizontally, only one yard ramp can be loaded.
 If vertically, two ramps can be loaded.

-These operation instructions are a guide.
+Note: These operating instructions are a general guide.
 Details of operating your yard ramp may vary according to the make and model of the yard ramp.